darktable-org/dtdocs/content/module-reference/processing-modules/graduated-density.md

 A line is shown on screen allowing the position and rotation of the gradient to be modified with the mouse.

 This module is known to provoke banding artifacts under certain conditions.
-You should consider activating the [_dithering_](./dithering.md) module to alleviate these issues.
+You should consider activating the [_dither and posterize_](./dithering.md) module to alleviate these issues.

 # module controls